shireenjain/CCTV-Analysis/README.md

 - Now, you did get an object of interest, but since you're not a computer, you still feel it could have a higher resolution.
 So used those saved frames and increase their resolution using our super-resolution technique.
 It works almost in real time, taking just 4-6 seconds to perform the operation on frame.

 - You already have a few images you want to analyse.
-Select them and run the super resolution on your own custom images :framed_picture:.
+Select them and run the super resolution on your own custom images.
 - And finally, you might have a video recording with sound in it too.
-Now there's a lot of interference in the background, a lot of sound sources :sound:.
-So, select the video and Psychich CCTV will extract the audio and split in into sources so you can clearly hear the vocals :speaking_head: and well as the background noise separately and gather useful information from it :loudspeaker:.
+Now there's a lot of interference in the background, a lot of sound sources.
+So, select the video and our model will extract the audio and split in into sources so you can clearly hear the vocals and well as the background noise separately and gather useful information from it.

-## How does Psychic CCTV work? :thought_balloon:
+## How does this model work?

 ### Super Resolution